Despite moments of pandering, the bass god delivered a dazzling performance to a sell-out crowd at Tipitina's on Friday.

 “How many of y’all drink 151?” asked Stephen “Thundercat” Bruner, half-way through his set at Tipitina’s Friday night.
 The crowd responded convincingly.
 Bruner laughed, made a friendly joke about New Orleans, and moved on with the show.

-Bruner changes his look to shake things up, and Friday he rocked a haircut somewhere between Lil Yachty and Danny Brown, a red flannel shirt, blue shorts with red fringed hems, and red Converse sneakers imprinted with his logo.
+Bruner changes his look to shake things up, and Friday he rocked a haircut somewhere between Lil Yachty and Danny Brown, a red flannel shirt, blue shorts with red fringed hems, and red Chuck Taylors imprinted with his logo.

 The through line of his aesthetic has always been silliness.
 He loves cats, geeks out over anime, and makes bizarre videos with Eric Andre.
 Amid all his antics, it can be easy to forget that he’s one of the best musicians on the planet.